Why Choose LEHC?

 Professional Educators Scholarship

-The Professional Educators Scholarship offers a 50% scholarship for full-time, practicing educators seeking degrees or certificates who are admitted to the College of Education & Health Sciences Graduate programs in Human Development Counseling and Leadership in Educational Administration.
+The Professional Educators Scholarship offers a 50% scholarship for full-time, practicing educators seeking degrees or certificates who are admitted to the College of Education & Health Sciences Graduate programs in Human Development Counseling, Leadership in Educational Administration and now Leadership in Human Service Administration.

 The Professional Educators Scholarship is available to students for their entire program of study as long as they remain continuously enrolled and in good academic standing.
 This scholarship cannot be combined with any other Bradley-funded scholarships or grants.
 Contact The Graduate School at (309) 677-2375, or visit the website for more information.